 I was finally able to do more, but not so surprisingly, it still wasn’t enough.

 We all know what happened next (it’s 2023 at the time of writing this).
-But most of us never went back to being the same people we were before.
+But most of us never returned to being the same people.
 Nor did the world.
-We mostly live in this perpetual nostalgia of a past life that shouldn’t feel so far behind.
-Maybe it’s because COVID never really left, even if it’s not as bad now.
-Or maybe it’s because we now know just how fragile our way of life is.
+We mostly live in this perpetual nostalgia for a past life that shouldn’t feel so far behind.
+It could be because COVID never really left, even if it’s not as bad now.
+It could be because we now know just how fragile our way of life is.
 Hell, the world nearly stopped BECAUSE A BOAT GOT STUCK.

 But all we can do is push forward.
-Making the best out of our lives as they are now.
-With those that we still have with us.
-And treasure the life we live because everything is far more fragile than we think.
+We are making the best out of our lives now with those we still have with us.
+And treasure our lives because everything is far more fragile than we think.